archoad/BooleanAES/README.md

 BooleanAES
 ==========

-Set of programs for generating Boolean equation of the mini-AES and the AES
+Set of programs for generating Boolean equation of the mini-AES and the AES.

+# Boolean functions

+## boolean_stats.py

+This script generates graphs displaying the distribution of randomly generated Boolean functions.

+Launch with the command:

+	./boolean_stats.py

+# mini-AES

+## miniaes.py

+This script implements the mini-AES algorithm in Python.
+We can use it for tests.

+Launch with the command:

+	./miniaes.py

+## miniaes_stats.py

+This script generates graphs displaying the distribution of Boolean functions of the mini-AES.

+Launch with the command:

+	./miniaes_stats.py

+# AES

+##  aes_equa.py

+This script implements the AES algorithm in Python.
+It generates the Boolean equations of the AES.

+Launch with the command:

+	./aes_equa.py

+## aes_stats.py

+This script generates graphs displaying the distribution of Boolean functions of the AES.

+Launch with the command:

+	./aes_stats.py